InfiniBrains/Awesome-GameDev-Resources/courses/artificialintelligence/assignments/genai/README.md

 ## TLDR;

 1. Install the latest Python.
 Add it to the environment PATH.
-[Windows:] Install directly to C drive and select the 3.10.6 version of python;
+[Windows:] Install directly to C drive and select the 3.10.6 version of python, install for all users;
 2. Download latest release from [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) or clone the repository;
 3. Unzip the release.
 Run the `webui` bash file;
 4. Select a bunch of the images that you are willing to train the network with;